tinbolw/llw/README.md

   Date Browser
   Timeline?
   Cooler embed
-  add admin panel to insert documents (possibly in dev only?) load type from def and autocreate places to enter data search for aboutpage overengineered homepage (big bold text has image as background, zoom in, etc)
+  add admin panel to delete documents (possibly in dev only?) overengineered homepage (big bold text has image as background, zoom in, etc)